 Please ensure you consult the course syllabus for policies and procedures regarding missed term work and possible accommodations.
-Once you have submitted the Self Declaration form or UTSC medical certificate to Jennifer Campbell, Jennifer will consult with your instructor and give you instructions on what accommodations (if any) you will have.
+Once you have submitted the Self Declaration form or UTSC medical certificate to the instructor, you will be given instructions on what accommodations (if any) you will have.
+Accommodation for your absence will most likely be that data will be provided to you so that you can complete the required assignments.
+Assignments will not be reweighted in BIOB52.